ACROSS-Lab/GAMA-Code-Generator/README.md

 ## Finetuning use your own dataset
 > [!NOTE]
-> - For more detailed information about the pipeline, each stage, and in-depth knowledge about how it works, please follow the tutorials in the `tutorials` directory.
+> - *For more detailed information about the pipeline, each stage, and in-depth knowledge about how it works, please follow the tutorials in the `tutorials` directory.*
-> - Or you can follow these steps down below to automatically fine-tuned `Mistral-Instruct-7B-v2.0` model.
+> - Or you can follow these steps down below to do a fast fine-tuned with `Mistral-Instruct-7B-v2.0` model.
 -------
 > Before proceeding, follow the `Create environment` instructions to create a new environment for fine-tuning and follow below instructions
 > ```